mattluongo/mattluongo.github.io/_pages/about.md

   - /about.html
 ---

-I am a CICOES Postdoctoral Research Fellow at the University of Washington and Pacific Marine Environmental Laboratory advised by Professor [Kyle Armour](https://faculty.washington.edu/karmour/) and Dr. [Gregory Johnson](https://www.pmel.noaa.gov/scientist/dr-gregory-c-johnson).
-Prior to that I completed my PhD as a NASA FINESST Fellow at [Scripps Institution of Oceanography](https://scripps.ucsd.edu/) advised by Professors [Shang-Ping Xie](https://sxie.scrippsprofiles.ucsd.edu/) & [Ian Eisenman](https://ieisenman.scrippsprofiles.ucsd.edu/).
+I am a CICOES Postdoctoral Research Fellow at the University of Washington and NOAA Pacific Marine Environmental Laboratory advised by Professor [Kyle Armour](https://faculty.washington.edu/karmour/) and Dr. [Gregory Johnson](https://www.pmel.noaa.gov/scientist/dr-gregory-c-johnson).
+Prior to this I completed my PhD as a NASA FINESST Fellow at [Scripps Institution of Oceanography](https://scripps.ucsd.edu/) advised by Professors [Shang-Ping Xie](https://sxie.scrippsprofiles.ucsd.edu/) & [Ian Eisenman](https://ieisenman.scrippsprofiles.ucsd.edu/).

 I study large-scale climate dynamics through the lens of physical oceanography with a particular emphasis on coupled ocean-atmosphere interactions and energy transport.
 Check out my publications page for some recent studies.